eirikt/default-webapp-vue-vite-vercel/README.md

 One final thing before we move over to the "bundled build".
 The "viewport" `<meta>` tag is used to control the viewport's size and shape.
 The browser's viewport is the area of the window in which web content can be seen.
-This is often not the same size as the rendered page.
+This may not be the same size as the rendered page.

 Some mobile devices and other narrow screens render pages in a virtual window or viewport, which is usually wider than the screen, and then shrink the rendered result down so it can all be seen at once.